jetski67890/jetski67890/README.md

 # Hi there, I'm Lukas - aka jetski67890 👋

-## I'm a Developer with love fory anything Tech.
+## I'm a Developer with love for anything Tech.

 - 🔭 currently working on moving all of my repositories and building my portfolio website
 - 🎯 2022/23 goal: first contribution to open source